UltimateTournament/ArcadeThirdPartyDocs/docs/integration/unity-example.md

 #### Check win situation on server only

-Make sure that the server is authoratative!
+Make sure that the server is authoritative!
 We'll do this by having another `[Command]`, so the client can't just update the variable with which we count the shots fired.

 #### Report score and shutdown server